mdrhmn/mdrhmn/README.md

 ### Hi there, Ray here! 👋

-I'm currently a **final year Software Engineering student** at **Faculty of Computer Science and Information Technology (FCSIT), Universiti Malaya** (🇲🇾).

 ### Facts about me:

-- 🎓 Final year Software Engineering student at Universiti Malaya
+- 🎓 Final year Software Engineering student at Universiti Malaya (🇲🇾)
 - 💡 I like to explore new technologies and develop software solutions and quick hacks
 - ✉️ You can shoot me an email at mdrhmn99@gmail.com!
 I'll try to respond as soon as I can
 - ✍️ In my free time, I pursue Blog Writing as a hobby